-Atole is pretty much the same as champurrado.
+Atole is sorta, kinda, a little bit like champurrado.
 It’s a flavored milk that is thickened with corn flour, cornstarch, or in this case, rice flour.
-For this particular atole, rice flour works incredibly well with the candy cane.
-Mucho better than corn flour or cornstarch, trust me.
-I’ve tasted some….not so good atoles in my days, which ultimately made me hate atole.
-When people would ask me, “do you like atole?” and I’d reply back with an “eww, no way!”
-I got every look in the book of ‘What kind of a Mexican are you?’
+For this particular atole I used rice flour because it works incredibly well with the candy cane in my opinion.
+I’ve tasted some….not so good atoles in my days, which in turn made me hate atole altogether.
+When people ask me, “do you like atole?” and I reply back with an “eww, no way!”
+I almost always get the ‘What kind of a Mexican are you?’ look.

 Ok, not really.

 Anyway, atole is one of those things that makes me think of my Tia’s because they are the only ones who will go out of their way to make it anymore.
 I don’t think any of my cousins make it.
 In fact, I might be the first one to actually make it out of all of us first-gen kids in the family.
 Maybe my cousin Amanda?
 She likes to cook as much as I do.
 One of these days I’m gonna have to bribe her to do a post with me.
 She comes up in my posts every now and then.

 Anyway, back on topic.
 Champurrado is the ONLY atole-like drink I will make time for.
 I LOVE champurrado.
 Any other kind hasn’t really made my skirt fly up or anything like that, so that is something I felt needed to be addressed.
 But how do I make an atole that my family and I will actually enjoy?!